lpmayos/lpmayos.github.io/index.md

 ### My research interests

-* Syntactic capabilities of modern language models.
+* Syntactic capabilities of autoencoding language models.
 * Deep Learning for natural language processing.
 * Natural language processing for social good.

 ### Python!

-I am the president of [the `Barcelona Python Association`](http://pybcn.org/), PyBCN, and the cofounder and coordinator of [PyladiesBCN](http://pybcn.org/pyladies-bcn/), a group with a focus on helping more women become active participants and leaders in the Python open-source community.
+I am the president of [the `Barcelona Python Association`](http://pybcn.org/), PyBCN, and the cofounder and coordinator of [PyladiesBCN](http://pybcn.org/pyladies-bcn/), a group with a mission to promote, educate and advance a diverse Python community through outreach, education, conferences and events.

 ### Photography